biscuit-auth/website/docs/src/getting-started/authorization-policies.md

 </code></pre>
 </bc-datalog-playground>

 It is important to remember that fact names (`user`, `resource`, `operation`) don't have a specific meaning within datalog.
-As long as facts names are consistent between facts and checks / policies, they can be named freely (within syntaxic rules).
+As long as facts names are consistent between facts and checks / policies, they can be named freely (as long as the name starts with a letter and contains only letters, digits, `_` or `:`).

 ## Datalog in Biscuit